plone/training/views_3.rst

     We will add some indexers later on.

 Why use the catalog at all?
 It checks for permissions, and only returns the talks that the current user may see.
-They might be private or hidden to you since they are part of a top-secret conference for core-developers (there is no such thing!).
+They might be private or hidden to you since they are part of a top secret conference for core developers (there is no such thing!).

-Most objects in plone act like dictionaries, so you can do ``context.values()`` to get all it's contents.
+Most objects in plone act like dictionaries, so you can do ``context.values()`` to get all its contents.

 For historical reasons some attributes of brains and objects are written differently::